 Service Packs are collections of security updates and stability enhancements from Microsoft.
 For Windows XP, every new Service Pack includes all fixes from previous Service Pack so that you don't need to download and install them one by one.
 Just grab the latest one and you're good.

 Service Pack 3 is the last service pack for Windows XP because XP is really old by now.
-Remember, XP was launched in 2001 and it will reach end-of-life by the middle of April, 2014?
+Remember, XP was launched in 2001 and it reached end-of-life on the 8th of April, 2014?

 Right-click My Computer icon on Desktop or in Start menu and choose Properties.
 Or use keyboard shortcut Windows Key+PAUSE to open System Properties window.

 Open General tab and see what's written in the System section.

 If you have Service Pack 1 or Service Pack 2 or no line about Service Pack at all, continue reading this article.
 Close System Properties window by clicking OK.

 If you already have Service Pack 3 installed, you can safely skip this article.

 Before applying Windows XP Service Pack 3, please follow steps in the following articles - otherwise the installation might fail because of some trivial reason such as messed up files on system drive or not enough free space on disk, or some malware blocking installation:

 - Check disks in Windows;

 - Free up disk space in Windows (you need 1500 megabytes [1.5 gigabytes] of free space to install Windows XP Service Pack 3);

 - Full anti-virus scan, such as avast!
 Free Antivirus on-demand scan or Microsoft Security Essentials on-demand scan;

 First, close all open programs and documents.